 João is a Portuguese professional with a PhD from the Autonomous University of Madrid in Evolution Biology and Biodiversity.

 Isane Aparicio is currently working as a manager for EU funding at Schuman Associates, a Brussels based consultancy.
 She has more than 15 years’ experience in drafting, management and evaluation of projects for local bodies, NGOs and non-profit organisations.
 Before moving to Brussels, she worked 7 years with the Red Cross and other international organisations in the areas of migration, social rights and cooperation and development.
-She has field experience in Venezuela, Cape Vert and Mozambique and has delivered trainings for both public sector and business audience.
+She has field experience in Venezuela, Cape Vert and Mozambique and has delivered training for both public sector and business audience.
 Isane holds a Master in Cooperation and Development by the Basque Country University and a Business Management course by Solvay Business School.

 Philippe Morin has a working experience of 12 years in the field of Aviation and in EU affairs.
 Previously he has worked as Deputy Representative at Air France KLM and as Manager Public Affairs at the Association of European Airlines.
 Currently, he is Assistant Director EU Affairs for IATA the International trade association representing more than 270 global airlines.
 Philippe is dealing with consumer rights, safety, financial issues, and access to infrastructures, taxes and many other files.